 The Government of Canada has committed to prioritizing science and evidence in decision-making.
 Ensuring that principles become policy and that policy becomes action often requires the support of clear and specific behavioural guidelines.
 To that end, the Government requested the advice of the Office of the Chief Science Advisor on directives for responsibly conducting, communicating, and using federal research and science.
+The result was the development of a Model Policy on Scientific Integrity.

-- View the Model Policy on Scientific Integrity
+- View the Model Policy on Scientific Integrity (2018)

 - View the Terms of Reference